Planning your Newfoundland Vacation

 Traveling ALWAYS requires flexibility.
 There are just too many factors out of your control, so chill out, slow down and just enjoy being in this big, wild place.
 Put it in your mind before you hit the island, that your plan can change.
 Because it will.
 Coming into any adventure with an understanding of flexibility reduces stress and helps manage your expectations of the experience.
 Newfoundlanders are laid back and move slowly for a reason – the environment dictates so much out here, you have to adapt your plan to what is going on around you.

 The weather impacts your trip everyday and being flexible allows you to maximize your experience in the area.
-The main weather types to watch for are wind and precipitation.
+On your Newfoundland Vacation, the main weather types to watch for are wind and precipitation.
+Start by reading our The Best Time to Visit Newfoundland: A Locals Guide post to choose the time of year you will want to visit in.

 Be sure to check weather.gc.cain the area you wish to drive to or explore and watch for wind warnings or special weather statements.
-Places like The Wreckhouse, are notoriously windy (gusts over 100km/hrare semi-normal), blowing transport trucks and RV campers right off the road.
+Places like The Wreckhouse (just north of Port aux Basques where the ferry lands), are notoriously windy (gusts over 100km/hr are semi-normal), blowing transport trucks and RV campers right off the road.

 Heed the weather warnings, drive and play accordingly.